Mayur-Mhatre/PRODIGY_WD_01/README.md

-# Responsive Landing Page with Interactive Navigation 🖥️
+# PRODIGY_WD_01

-Welcome to the **Responsive Landing Page** project!
+Welcome to the **Responsive Landing Page with Interactive Navigation 🖥️** project!
 This repository showcases a modern, responsive landing page designed with an interactive navigation menu that enhances user experience through dynamic styling and seamless interactivity.

 ## 🚀 Project Overview